daithioc95/MS2/README.md

 ## Known Bugs and Fixes
 - Evo-Calendar
  - For mobile devices, when closing the events section on there appears to be an issue with closing.
-It is expected to gradually slide in however, it slides a fraction before closing abruntly.
+It is expected to gradually slide in however, it slides a fraction before closing abruptly.
 This is a known issue and I plan to fix this at a later stage.

 ## Credits
 ### Content